antrad/Abuse_1996/README.md

 a later date.
 It had a few limitations the most restrictive of which was that it only ran on an 8-bit display, and only in a window.

-Abuse will run at any colour depth and supports fullscreen mode, as well as many other new features.
-It should also be more portable and hopefully run on a variety of *nix variants, and possibly other systems supported by the SDL library.
+The version of Abuse will run at any color depth and supports fullscreen mode, as well as many other new features.
+It should also be more portable and hopefully run on a variety of *nix variants, as well as Windows and Mac OS X.

 ## 2. ADDITIONAL FEATURES